VladimirKorzh/Ideas/Readme.txt

 Typical use case is:
-0. Install IDEA using Install_Idea_Distributive.bat if you haven't done so.
+0. Install IDEA for your operating system if you haven't done so.
 1. Create a new notebook or use an existing one to explore the dataset.
 	Please note that one should not delete existing information from the notebook, but rather should append his or her own research.